dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 - We defined `daily_partitions` using `DailyPartitionsDefinition` with a start date of "2024-01-01".
 This will create a range of partitions from "2024-01-01" to the day before the current time.
 - The `daily_sales_data` asset is defined with this partitioning scheme.
 - The `daily_sales_summary` asset depends on `daily_sales_data` and also uses the same partitioning scheme.
-- The schedule `daily_sales_schedule` runs the job daily at 1:00 AM which partitions the data for the previous day.
+- The schedule `daily_sales_schedule` runs the job daily at 1:00 AM UTC and processes the previous day's data.

 ### Define partitions with predefined categories